TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 # More about me

-* Born in 1984, residing in Zielona Góra city;
+* Born in 1984, residing in Zielona Góra city, Poland;

 * In the years 2003 -2008 I studied: 'Technical and Information Technology Education' at the University of Zielona Góra, where, among other things, I acquired basic knowledge of computer science and programming (general computer science, HTML and programming languages - mainly Turbo Pascal) and gained pedagogical preparation for teaching technology and computer science ( IT teaching practices);